tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 "Do you have any theory about … you know … yesterday?”

-"This place is breathing," she said as if this was a known fact, as if this is something a building might do occasionally.
+"I do.
+This place is breathing," she said as if this was a known fact, as if buildings are generally known to breathe sometimes.

 I stared at her.

-"In a spiritual sense.
-I'm not saying there's a literal lung hidden somewhere."
+"In a spiritual sense," she added.
+"I'm not saying there's a literal lung hidden somewhere."

 "Huh.
 But according to Dale, the corridors only grew larger so far."

 "Right.
 That’s the inhale.
 The question is what happens when it exhales."

 I didn't have a response for that.
 It was the kind of statement that, once spoken, rearranged everything around it.
-I had enough things rearranging themselves at EverSafe without adding metaphors that I strongly suspected might not be metaphors after all.
+I had enough things rearranging themselves at EverSafe without adding metaphors that might as well not be metaphors after all.

 "I should go," I said.
 "I need to sleep."